bsgelectronics/blog/_posts/2023-12-31-a-manual-programmer-for-82s123-and-82s23-prom-chips.md

 [https://github.com/bsgelectronics/blog/blob/main/assets/images/82s123/82S23-Signetics.pdf](https://github.com/bsgelectronics/blog/blob/main/assets/images/82s123/82S23-Signetics.pdf)

-**Pervious Vesions** - All boards being sold today are version 1.5 which is not known to have any errors.
+**Pervious Vesions** - All boards sold since mid-2024 are version 1.5 which is not known to have any errors.
 You will receive a version 1.5 board even if some of the videos and pics still show older version numbers.
 A small number of older version boards were shipped in 2024.
 If you have an older version and are experiencing problems, please contact me for a replacement or fix instructions.